When Mark set out on his Thanksgiving week backpacking trip, little did he know that it would not turn out anything like what he expected.

 “We’re going to be climbing facing the ground, so it should be easier for you to avoid using that leg.
 So, here’s what we’re going to do now.
 We’re secured together by the rope, and I’m going to route it so it will pull up from between us.
 I’m going to roll to my right so I’m facing down and then kneel so I’m above the scree.
 I want you to roll to your left and do the same.
 That way we’re going to be close to each other.
 The advantage is that if you slip you won’t go very far because we’ll be connected together.”

 “What I just did is attach the two of us together so when they start pulling we’ll go up as a single unit.
 The rope goes around each of us, then between us and up the slope to the trail and across to a boulder.
 It goes around the boulder, through some pulleys that are anchored to the back of the boulder.
 From there it’s held by Kyle and Ryan.
 It goes through the belt loops on their shorts, then down the trail to where it’s tied around a tree and latched to secure it.
-Kyle and Ryan lowered me, and with our help by climbing they’ll pull us, slowly and carefully, back up to the trail.
-Because the other end of the rope is secured to a tree that guarantees that we won’t slide back down the slope.
+Kyle and Ryan walked up the trail which let the rope run out and that lowered me down to you.
+With our help by climbing they’ll pull us, slowly and carefully, back up to the trail.
+Because the other end of the rope is secured to a tree, that guarantees that we won’t slide back down the slope.
 You’ll hear me holler commands to Kyle and Ryan, READY, HOLD, PULL, SLACK, and LOWER.
 I wanted to let you know about that so you won’t worry when I’m shouting.”
 David grinned at Mark.
 “I won’t be shouting at you.
 You okay with all this?”

 “Uh, yeah.
 Sure.”
 Mark looked at David and smiled, and that made David smile.